UHR-Net: An Uncertainty-Aware Hypergraph Refinement Network for Medical Image Segmentation: Methodology

-As shown in Fig.~\ref{fig:framework}, given an input image $I$, UHR-Net outputs the final foreground probability map $\hat{Y}$, with the corresponding ground truth denoted as $Y$.
-The training pipeline consists of two parts: UO-IC pretraining and end-to-end training.
-In UO-IC, geometry-aware copy-paste constructs positive pairs and mines lesion-like hard negatives under an InfoNCE objective.
-In end-to-end training, a lightweight guidance head produces a coarse segmentation probability map, denoted as $\hat{M}$.
-An entropy-based uncertainty map, denoted as $U$, is then derived from $\hat{M}$ to guide multi-scale UGHR blocks.
-In each UGHR block, the UGHR branch builds foreground- and background-conditioned hyperedge prototypes and modulates node-hyperedge participation logits with $U$, while a parallel convolutional branch provides local enhancement.
-Finally, the decoder aggregates refined features and outputs $\hat{Y}$.
+As illustrated in Fig.~\ref{fig:framework}, the network predicts a foreground probability map $\hat{Y}$ from the input image.
+Training is organized into UO-IC pretraining followed by end-to-end optimization.
+In the pretraining phase, copy-paste augmentation forms lesion pairs and lesion-like background samples are used as hard negatives for contrastive learning.
+In the segmentation phase, a guidance head generates a coarse probability map $\hat{M}$, from which an entropy-based uncertainty map $U$ is computed.
+This uncertainty cue is passed to multi-scale UGHR blocks, where prototype-based hypergraph reasoning and a local convolutional branch jointly refine decoder features before producing the final prediction $\hat{Y}$.
 Details are provided in Section~\ref{sec:ughr}.